TXH2020/BigDataProject/README.md

   which is basically a snapshot of my work.

   and then follow the instructions given in instructions.txt in big data folder.

+The breakthrough here is that I built an app that streams data through Kafka to a Cassandra Database for storage and then apply Spark to analyze the data.